 Jennifer obtained her B.A.
 (Hons., Highest Distinction) in History in her home country at the National University of Singapore, where she was also a part of the University Scholars Programme.
 She then completed a Master of Philosophy in World History at the University of Cambridge.
 Her dissertation examined how the experience of trench warfare in France and Flanders during the Great War compelled colonial soldiers of Indian Expeditionary Force ‘A’ in the trenches of France and Flanders, and explored how the Great War challenged ostensible bonds of allegiance to the British Empire.

 B.A.
 (Hons) in History (Highest Distinction), University Scholar's Program - National University of Singapore (Singapore)

 MPhil in World History - University of Cambridge (United Kingdom)

-Military history, strategic thought, food and nutrition, the study of logistics and supplies, Second Sino-Japanese War, war and nationalism in Republican China, China and international law, imperialism in Asia
+Military history, strategic thought, food and nutrition, the study of logistics, Second Sino-Japanese War, war and nationalism in Republican China, China and international law, imperialism in Asia

 Teaching Assistant/Grader for: War, Strategy and Policy; East Asian Diplomacy; Africa Since 1800; American Capitalism